JetBrains-Research/learned-retrieval/README.md

 | Learned Retrieval | ChrF | 41.10 | 33.81 |
 | Brute-Force (Upper Bound) | - | 50.66 | 63.73 |

+Our results showed that the path distance method improved code completion Exact Match (EM) by only **2% compared to using No Context** approach.
+In contrast, our brute-force approach demon- strated that choosing the optimal context file could improve Exact Match (EM) by **78% over using No Context** approach.
+Our Learned Retrieval approach using Levenshtein distance achieved a **23% improvement over using No Context** approach.

 ## Project Structure

 - `learned_retrieval/`